vtex-apps/search/docs/README.md

 The Search app provides blocks that, when rendered as components, will improve the user's search experience in stores where the VTEX Intelligent Search engine is supported.

 These components use `_q` as the query-string for the search term, meaning that if you want to track user searches in these components, you will need to add the `_q` query-string to the store's Google Analytics.

-Learn how to do this by referring to [Set up Site Search](https://support.google.com/analytics/answer/1012264?hl=en#zippy=%2Cin-this-article) Google's documentation.
+To learn how to set up site search, you can refer to Google's documentation on Setting up Site Search.

+However, please note that the mentioned documentation is specifically for VTEX stores using Universal Analytics (UA).
+It is important to be aware that **Google will no longer support UA, as stated in this release note.
+We strongly recommend migrating to GA4.**

+For stores using GA4, we recommend setting up the VTEX Google Tag Manager app, which includes the search event within the app's data layer.
+You can find more information on how to set up Google Tag Manager in the Setting up Google Tag Manager documentation.

 ## Customization